MenuSkip to content

 - Events & Programs

-In her Word Works lecture, Lauren Groff—National Book Award finalist and bestselling author of Florida and Fates & Furies—will deconstruct the key differences between how short stories and novels are made, laying out pragmatic and achievable blueprints for both.
+In her Word Works lecture, Lauren Groff—National Book Award finalist and bestselling author of Florida and Fates & Furies—celebrates the long sentence, every clause, subclause, and sub-subclause, and the punctuational magic that binds them all together.

 After the talk, Groff will be interviewed by Maria Semple.